When does the Orthodontist Remove Braces – Dentist in Spring Texas

 Removing braces is a quick and straightforward procedure.
 It is mostly painless but can be uncomfortable.
 Here is what to expect during the removal procedure:

 Braces are tight accessories that are fastened to influence the growth of your teeth.
 As you well know, they are fastened after every visit, and each time they feel tighter and tighter.
 As such, when it is time to take them off, they have to be pried off.

 The orthodontist will use pliers and tweezers to unfasten the braces.
 He/she will need to use some degree of force, but it is painless – if anything, it is only uncomfortable.
 The process should take approximately one hour, but this will depend on the complexity of your braces.

 - Cleaning the teeth

-As you already know, you orthodontist uses gum and other adhesives to hold braces tightly in place.
+As you already know, your orthodontist uses gum and other adhesives to hold braces tightly in place.
 These adhesives are not a health risk, but they are nevertheless powerful.
 As such, it becomes necessary to clean the adhesives off after removing the braces as they are no longer needed.

 Your orthodontist will use a concoction of toothpaste and oral cleansers to wash the gum off.
 He/she will begin by brushing the gum off using a toothbrush with soft bristles.
-It will be followed by thorough cleansing to ensure that none of the gum residues is left on your teeth.
+It will be followed by thorough cleaning to ensure that none of the gum residues is left on your teeth.
 The process is relatively quick and comfortable.
 However, patients are advised to follow up with regular brushing and flossing to ensure that any residues are gotten rid.

 How to Adapt to Life Without Braces?